 1. Display the Charms bar by pointing the mouse to the upper-right or lower-left corner of the start screen.

 5. In the left pane, click Set up Family Safety for any user.

 6. In the next window, click the account for which you want to control access rights and restrictions.

-7. Leave the settings above unchanged and click Web filtering, if you want to determine which web contents this person can display.
+7. Leave the settings unchanged, and click Web filtering to determine which web contents this person can display.

-9. In the next window, accept the default setting Online communication or choose the option Designed for children.
+9. In the next window, accept the default Online communication setting, or select the Designed for children option.

 10. In the left pane, click Allow or Block Websites to create a list of allowed or blocked web pages, or click User Settings to edit more settings.

-11. Click Time limits to choose the days and times your children can access the PC.
+11. Click Time limits to select the days and times that your children can access the PC.